 Video cameras may be active on busses to record student conduct and may be used for the purposes of investigation into misconduct or accidents on the bus.

-For questions regarding school transportation issues, contact: Terry Lechenet (269) 751-5191.
+For questions regarding school transportation issues, contact the Transportation Director at (269) 751-5191.